 On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, thus renaming the College to Delaware State University.

-Since 1957, the University has grown in stature as a center for teaching, research, and public service.
+Since 1957, the University has grown in stature as a center for teaching, research and public service.
 The purpose of the University has broadened in keeping with changing times.
 While recognizing its heritage, the University is among the top premier Historically Black Colleges and Universities (HBCU) in the country, while serving a diverse student population.
-Undergraduate studies are organized into six colleges that contain a total of 20 academic departments, which offer 64 bachelor degrees, 22 master degrees and five doctoral degrees.
+Undergraduate studies are organized into six colleges that contain a total of 21 academic departments, which offer 42 bachelor's degrees, 15 master's degrees and five doctoral degrees.

-Accreditations include the National League of Nursing Accrediting Commission, the Commission on Collegiate Nursing Education, the Council on Social Work Education, the Accrediting Council for Programs in Hospitality Administration, the National Council for Accreditation of Teacher Education, as well as from the Commission on Accreditation for Dietetic Education.
-The University’s College of Business is nationally and internationally accredited by the Association to Advance Collegiate Schools of Business.
+Accreditations include the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the Accreditation Commission for Programs in Hospitality Administration, the Council for the Accreditation of Educator Preparation and the Accreditation Council for Education in Nutrition and Dietetics.
+The University’s College of Business is internationally accredited by the Association to Advance Collegiate Schools of Business.

-As of the fall 2007, the University’s student enrollment has grown to 3,756 students.
-The University’s physical infrastructure has grown from its 1891 beginning as a 100-acre property with three buildings to a beautiful 400-acre pedestrian campus with over 50 buildings and four outdoor athletic fields.
-The University also has two farm properties in the Kenton and Smyrna areas, two University satellite sites in Wilmington and Georgetown, and its Airway Science Program maintains it fleet of planes and base of operation at the Delaware Air Park in Cheswold.
+As of fall 2014, the University’s student enrollment has grown to 4,644 students.
+The University’s physical infrastructure has grown from its 1891 beginning as a 100-acre property with three buildings to a beautiful 356-acre pedestrian campus with over 50 buildings and four outdoor athletic fields.
+The University also has two farm properties in the Kenton and Smyrna areas, locations in Wilmington and Georgetown, and its Airway Science Program maintains it fleet of planes and base of operation at the Delaware Air Park in Cheswold.